Abstract

 Increased task outcome value plays causal role to explain why ms-tDCS reduces procrastination

 To clarify the causal neurocognitive mechanism of procrastination, the Quasi-Bayesian causal mediation analysis was undertaken by using White’s heteroskedasticity-consistent estimator, with increased task outcome value as a mediated variable.
-Results showed the significant causal mediated role of increased task outcome value in increasing the task-execution willingness (δ = 21.73, p < .01; ζ = 11.25, p = .07, ρ = 32.99, p < .01, simulation = 1,000; see Fig. 5A) and real-world procrastination (δ = 30.75, p < .01; ζ = 3.05, p = .52, ρ = 33.81, p < .01, simulation = 1,000; see Fig. 5B), as caused by ms-tDCS neuromodulation.
+Results demonstrated the significant causal mediated role of increased task outcome value in increasing the task-execution willingness (δ = 21.73, p < .01; ζ = 11.25, p = .07, ρ = 32.99, p < .01, simulation = 1,000; see Fig. 5A) and real-world procrastination (δ = 30.75, p < .01; ζ = 3.05, p = .52, ρ = 33.81, p < .01, simulation = 1,000; see Fig. 5B), as caused by ms-tDCS neuromodulation.
 To ensure the robustness and specificity of these findings, the sensitivity analysis was implemented by changing sampling parameters and outcome variables.
-Results showed that the above findings were replicated when the bootstrap sampling algorithm was used to change parameters, and thus confirm the robustness of this model (see SI Results and Tab.
-S6–7).
-Likewise, the results of the control analysis further validated the specificity of these findings by showing a null causal mediated effect of this model to predict one’s task aversiveness (see SI Results and Tab.
-S8).
-In summary, these findings revealed neurocognitive pathway underlying procrastination: the self-control governed by left DLPFC uniquely increases task-outcome value to reduce one’s procrastination willingness and real-world procrastination behavior.
+By doing so, those findings were validated highly robust, as shown by replicated observations across bootstrapping sampling algorithms (see SI Results and Tab.
+S5-6).
+Moreover, the results of the control analysis further validated the specificity of these findings by showing a null causal mediated effect of this model to predict one’s task aversiveness (see SI Results and Tab.
+S7).
+In summary, these findings demonstrated a mechanistic pathway underlying procrastination: the self-control that was conceptualized to be governed by left DLPFC mitigate procrastination by plausibly increasing task-outcome value.

 Results of Quasi-Bayesian causal model for the medicated role of increased task outcome value in the association between neuromodulation and task-execution willingness (A) and actual procrastination rates (B).